MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/limit-driver-distribution.md

 2. Select **Publish**

 > [!NOTE]
-> Note fhe following when adding a ceiling
+> Note the following when adding a ceiling
 > * The ceiling option is only enabled for Windows 10 versions in the PNP list
 > * The ceiling you select should be higher than the PNP selections you made.